tpq/propr/README.md

             p = 100) # used by updateCutoffs
 ```

-You can switch between the "disjointed" and "emergent" statistics.
+You can switch between the “disjointed” and “emergent” statistics.

 ``` r
 setDisjointed(pd)